gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

         * Implementation is required to not use DTLS Key-update functionality.
-Where DTLS in SCTP is agnostic to its usage, and it provides a useful tools to ensure that the key life time never is an issue.
+Where DTLS in SCTP is agnostic to its usage, and it provides a useful tool to ensure that the key life time never is an issue.

    The conclusion of these implementation details is that where DTLS in SCTP can use existing DTLS implementations, include OpenSSL's DTLS 1.2 implementation it is not known if any DTLS stack exist that fully support the requirements in DTLS/SCTP.
-It is expected that a DTLS/SCTP implemetnation will have to also extended a DTLS implementation.
+It is expected that a DTLS/SCTP implementation will have to also extended a DTLS implementation.